Push & Frontside Betty

 In the April 2003 issue of Transworld, a short review of “Frontside Betty” was featured.
 It said, “A whole Web site devoted to females on skateboards?
 Yep.
 It’s pretty damn cool, too… Overall, there’s excellent pictures and coverage, a good links section and a Web forum to keep everyone in touch.”
 It was a kind gesture to acknowledge the website but amongst hundreds of pages of ads and articles featuring male professional skaters, it was buried.
 You had to be in the know!

-Denise then launched Push in 2002, which was a fantastic free magazine in full-colour with a focus on womxn skateboarders, launched.
-The first edition was a supplement within International Longboarder magazine, featuring nine-year old Alexis Schempp on the cover, launching herself off the roof of a parked vehicle.
+Denise then launched Push in 2002, which was a fantastic free magazine in full-colour with a focus on women skateboarders, launched.
+The first edition was a supplement within International Longboarder magazine, featuring nine-year old Alexis Schempp on the cover, launching herself off the roof of a parked vehicle, possibly a limo or a mini van, followed by an interview.

-Push offered well-written articles, as well as mock horoscopes, and hilarious jabs at the mainstream skate industry and dudes, both the pro skaters and those who submitted editorial “feedback.”
+Push offered well-written articles, hilarious jabs at the mainstream skate industry and poked fun at industry dudes, including pro skaters and those who submitted editorial “feedback.”
 For example, in the 6-page coverage of Slam City Jam 2002 by Rhianon Bader, the “boyzz” are offered a tiny blurb.
 “The boy skateboarders had a great showing this year, with Rodil Junior beating all the other boy skateboarders with his good skateboard tricks…” haha!
 There’s a wee photo of Eric Koston – inspired to try a flip trick after witnessing Lauren Perkins compete.

 Cover photos by: Bryce Kanights & Patty Segovia